 Paul had an intense love for the church at Corinth.
 He describes that love as a godly jealousy.
 Like a bride promised to a husband, Paul has promised the Corinthians to Christ.
 The ultimate choice, however, does not belong to Paul.
-He is concerned that the members at Corinth can be deceived and led astray; they can veer from their devotion to Christ.
-They can be distracted by a different message with a different Jesus, a different Spirit, and a different gospel.
-Paul is concerned that they will not even notice the difference; that they will put up with those who do not act out of motives of love.
+He is concerned that the members at Corinth could be deceived and led astray; they could veer from their devotion to Christ.
+They could be distracted by a different message with a different Jesus, a different Spirit, and a different gospel.
+Paul is concerned that they would not even notice the difference, and that they would put up with those deceivers who do not act out of motives of love.

-Thus Paul reminds his readers of his love for the people of his ministry.
+Therefore, Paul reminds his readers of his love for the people of his ministry.
 He worked at a trade so he could preach the gospel without burdening them (free of charge).
-He accepted support from other churches, he sacrificed for the gospel.
+He accepted support from other churches; he sacrificed for the gospel.
 Why?
 Because of his intense love for them!

 What happens when a minister or missionary really loves the people he is working with?
-What is the connection between loving people and evangelism or sharing the gospel?
+What is the connection between loving people and evangelism that effectively shares the gospel?
 Have you known situations where ministers entering a new ministry context failed to appreciate the work and effort that had been expended in the past to bring people to Christ, or where such a minister failed to love the people enough to secure them and protect them and support them in difficult times?
-Of course, we know that ministers are to love the people.
+We expect ministers to love the people.
 How can elders or shepherds make clear that they love the people in the flock?
 How would you know whether an elder loved the people or not?
 What actions would you expect?
-How will we act toward people we really love?
+How do we act toward people we really love?

 Dear God, help us to grow in our love for people, learning to love them even as you love them.
 Help us to love to such an extent that no price is too great to pay for the salvation and faithfulness of those you love.
-Help your people learn to love, so that the gospel message might echo forth.
+Help your people learn to love like you do, so that the gospel message will echo forth.
 We pray in Jesus' name, Amen.